-- h.
-Notify University Police as soon as possible of any medical emergencies. - i.
+- i.
 Conduct a count of all persons and report any missing person to University Police. - j.
-Remain in the secure room until released by University Police. - If gunshots are fired and fleeing is necessary, run away in a zigzag manner, not a straight line.
+Remain in the secure room until released by University Police. - k.
+If gunshots are fired and fleeing is necessary, run away in a zigzag manner, not a straight line.

-Ø Building or Campus Lockdown Response
+Building or Campus Lockdown Response